EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-01-setup.md

  * `podman` or `docker`:
    * Sometimes it is useful to run a container on your local workstation.
    * This won't be used until [part 7](/blog/k3s/k3s-07-mutual-tls)
+   * This is also useful for [installing all of these tools in a container](#create-toolbox-container) rather than native on your workstation.
    * [Install Podman](https://podman.io/getting-started/installation)
  * `hugo` (Optional) :
    * To build [the source code](https://github.com/EnigmaCurry/blog.rymcg.tech)